 Shopping Addiction Treatment

-While psychologists generally view compulsive shopping and spending as a process addiction, it’s more an issue of impulse control than a sign of obsessive compulsive disorder.
+Some psychologists view compulsive shopping and spending as a process addiction.
+Others view it as more an issue of impulse control than a sign of obsessive compulsive disorder.
 Medications used in the treatment of OCD generally don’t work as well for compulsive shopping and spending.
 Behavioral therapies like cognitive behavioral therapy (CBT) show promise in treating shopping addiction.

 Take Back Your Life